klaarnut/user-docs/en/create-new-website.md

 ![image](images/googlefont03.png)

-    Tips: You can add a miximum 5 font styles.
+    Tips: You can add a miximum 5 font families.

 ## Page Function